Amex Hilton Credit Card review: A top no annual fee hotel credit card

 The Amex Hilton card has no annual fee.

-Note that you can’t receive the welcome bonus on this card if you’ve already had it, because Amex only allows folks to earn a bonus once per card per lifetime.
-However, if you’ve already had a different Hilton card (like the Hilton Honors American Express Surpass® Card) you’re still eligible for the bonus on this one.
+Note that you can’t receive the welcome offer on this card if you’ve already had it, because Amex only allows folks to earn a bonus once per card per lifetime.
+However, if you’ve already had a different Hilton card (like the Hilton Honors American Express Surpass® Card) you’re still eligible for the welcome offer on this one.

 How to earn points with the Hilton card